helkahza/PingMeApp/README.md

 # Ping Application Description

-This is a ping CLI program written in C and built using Xcode 10.3.
-The CLI app sends an ICMP ECHO packet in a loop to the server of your choice and listen for an ICMP REPLY packet.
+This is a ping CLI program written in C and built using Xcode 10.3, tested successfull.
+The CLI app sends an ICMP ECHO packet in a loop to the server of your choice and listens for an ICMP REPLY packet.

 ## Usage Instructions